DangNguyenGit/Planning/Updates.md

 2. Figuring out how to fix the issue with the game menu music infinity looping.
 3. Implemented some game assets to the game.

+**Day 7 (January 24)

+Dang N:
+1. Worked on planning (General stuff such as the base/test code and others)

+Abhiram S:
+1. Worked on making in game perks (or twists and turns) within the game.